 There were dogs, and sheep, it was raining, there was even a mad goose.

-And I knew then in an instant, that this was our dog, I could have guessed.
+I knew in an instant, that this was our dog, I could have guessed.

 His eyes were mad, one brown one blue, he seemed to like to jump